fnordoglargh/BoardGameLeague/README.md

 ## Getting Started

-.NET 4.6.1 is needed to run BoardgameLeague.
+.NET 4.6.1 is needed to run BoardGameLeague.

 ### Compiling on and running on your own